neolao/atom-packages/language-babel/README.md

 ## Automatic Indenting of JSX

 By default this feature is turned off in the package setting - `Auto Indent JSX`.
 If enabled, language-babel will auto-indent any JSX code typed or moved across using suitable Atom defaults.
-There are also three commands - `language-babel:toggle-auto-indent-jsx`, `language-babel:auto-indent-jsx-on` and `language-babel:auto-indent-jsx-off` that set the automatic JSX indenting to on/off for individual files.
+There are also three commands - `language-babel:toggle-auto-indent-jsx`, `language-babel:auto-indent-jsx-on` and `language-babel:auto-indent-jsx-off` that override the default behaviour.
 These can be mapped to a keyboard shortcuts if needed.

 Auto Indenting will also attempt to read the `.eslintrc` file associated with an edited file's project for the presence of four properties whose defaults are shown below.
 These rules, which are part of the [ESLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) EsLint plugin, are then used to determine the alignment and tab/spaces spacing of JSX elements.
 For more information on the options for these rules see [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md).